dafny-lang/dafny/docs/_includes/Expressions.md

 A set display expression provides a way of constructing a set with given elements.
-If the keyword `iset` is present, then a potentially infinite set (with the finiite set of given elements) is constructed.
+If the keyword `iset` is present, then a potentially infinite set (with the finite set of given elements) is constructed.

 For example